Fire Extinguishers

 Class D

-Fire extinguishers are for fires that involve cooking oils, trans-fats, or fats in cooking appliances and are typically found in restaurant and cafeteria kitchens.
+Designed for kitchen fires involving cooking oils, fats, and greases—commonly found in restaurant and cafeteria kitchens.

 Classes of Fire Extinguishers